-storyteller: We come together this night to eat unleavened bread.
+STORYTELLER: We come together this night to eat unleavened bread.
 It is the bread of freedom our ancestors ate when they escaped from slavery in Egypt.
 In this upper room today let us be a community God sets free to love.

-All: Blessed are you, Giver of
+ALL: Blessed are you, Giver of Life.

-GIVER OF THE TOAST: Our God, you call us to freedom and service.
+giver of the toast: Our God, you call us to freedom and service.
 You give us this wine, this supper, these friends.
 May we be poured out for others as this drink is poured out for us.

-ALL: Blessed are you who challenge us
+ALL: Blessed are you who challenge us to give.

-to give.
 All drink.